 <Data file>: Optional character string (with or without quotes)

 Name of data file, view or query used.
-If this name is not specified, HSavePosition handles the last data file used by the last function for HFSQL management (starting with the letter H).
+If this name is not specified, HSavePosition will use the last data file used by the last HFSQL management function (function starting with "H").

 <Item>: Optional character string (with or without quotes)